Antipope Adalbert: Cardinal

 The date of Adalbert's birth is unknown, but he was from the town of Atella in southern Italy.
 He was an early supporter of Clement III, who rewarded him with the suburbicarian diocese of Silva Candida.
 He was among the twelve cardinals of Clement III who gathered in the Lateran Palace to underwrite a papal letter on 4 November 1084.

 Adalbert can be traced at Rome throughout Clement's pontificate.
 He was by the antipope's side when Clement issued a privilege on 8 January 1089.
 On 7 August 1098 he was one of a group of prelates who presided over a conciliabulum convoked by Clement.
 The assembly condemned all the "old and new" heresies of the monk Hildebrand, that is, Pope Gregory VII.
-It also issued an summons to the "schismatics", the followers of Gregory's successor, Urban II, enjoining them to be present in Rome on 1 November.
+It also issued a summons to the "schismatics", the followers of Gregory's successor, Urban II, enjoining them to be present in Rome on 1 November.
 Adalbert's name is atop the list of signatories of this letter, an indication of his importance in the curia of Clement III.

 When Clement's successor, Theodoric, was captured by his opponents in February 1101, Adalbert was elected to succeed him.